Gtt1229/RocketLeagueAssistant/README.md

 2. **Use the Template Generator in the plugin's setting window**:

    a.
-Press F2 in-game "Plugins" tab -> "RocketLeagueAssistant"
+Press F2 in-game `Plugins` tab -> `RocketLeagueAssistant`

    b.
-Expand "Automation Template Generator"
+Expand `Automation Template Generator`

    c.
 Populate your Home Assistant URL and Token generated in step 1

    d.
-Click "Generate Automation Base Template".
-Your "Home Assistant Web Hook Global URL" field will be automatically populated with the appropiate URL for Home Assistant.
+Click `Generate Automation Base Template`.
+Your *Home Assistant Web Hook Global URL* field will be automatically populated with the appropiate URL for Home Assistant.

    ***The token will be automatically erased from the plugin and config file for security reasons.
 It is suggested to also delete the token from Home Assistant after, so your token can not be used.***